CryptozombiesHQ/cryptozombie-lessons/2/7-storage.md

 1. Create a function called `feedAndMultiply`.
 It will take two parameters: `_zombieId` (a `uint`) and `_targetDna` (also a `uint`).
 This function should be `public`.

+2. We we don't want to let someone else feed using our zombie!
+So first, let's make sure we own this zombie.
+Add a `require` statement to make sure `msg.sender` is equal to this zombie's owner (similar to how we did in the `createRandomZombie` function).

-2. In our function, we're going to need to get this zombie's DNA.
-So the first thing our function should do is declare a local `Zombie` named `myZombie` (which will be a `storage` pointer).
+3. We're going to need to get this zombie's DNA.
+So the next thing our function should do is declare a local `Zombie` named `myZombie` (which will be a `storage` pointer).
 Set this variable to be equal to index `_zombieId` in our `zombies` array.

+You should have 4 lines of code so far, including the line with the closing `}`.

 We'll continue fleshing out this function in the next chapter!